Infini-Creation/MazeLibrary/README.md

 ## How to use it in your own project ?

-Just copy the _Maze.gd_ script from this project into your own, for instance in a dedicated directory for libraries or external codes.
+Just copy the _Maze.gd_ and _gnode.gd_ scripts from this project into your own, for instance in a dedicated directory for libraries or external codes.
 Then, your code can call any available functions to create a maze according to your game needs, see example below.

 ## Example